 Seymour Papert on Generation YES and Kid Power (1996)

 What’s different now?
-Two things are different now.
+Well, two things are different now.
 One is we’ve got a technological infrastructure.
-Without these computers, it really couldn’t change very much, because school is designed to fit the previous kinds of knowledge taken out of technology like chalk and blackboard and print and paper, and that sort of stuff.
-With a new kind of knowledge technology we can have a new kind of learning, but there’s another factor.
-In my last book, the connected family, I call this factor, kid power.
-This is in line with the philosophy of the Generation WhY project.
+Without these computers, it rarely couldn’t change very much because school is designed to fit.
+The previous kinds of knowledge technology, like you know, chalk and blackboard and print and paper and that sort of stuff.

 Scroll to Top